Autumn outdoor activities for kids

 Autumn is perhaps the best time for building dens as there are so many fallen branches and leaves readily available.
 It’s the perfect activity to do as a whole family, whether you choose to make a den in a teepee shape, a tent shape or even a mini den!
-Just make sure you take your den down before you leave the woods!
+Before you start, read our den building guide for some useful advice.

 Look for wildlife

 Although the world of wildlife starts to slow down during the autumn months, there are still some fantastic wildlife spectacles to see at this time of year.
 Keep an eye out for squirrels foraging for yummy nuts, deers rutting, starling murmurations in the sky above and other birds flying overhead as they migrate for the winter.